TI-Tokyo/riak-docs-fork/content/riak/cs/2.0.1/cookbooks/configuration/reference.md

 <code>webmachine_log_handler</code>
 </td>
 <td>
-f this setting is commented out or removed, access to Webmachine log handling will be disabled
+If this setting is commented out or removed, access to Webmachine log handling will be disabled
 </td>
 <td>